 Fit the front spoiler. ( p.
-131)
+130)

-17.1 Checking throttle cable play
+17.1 Checking the play in the throttle cable

 - Check the throttle grip for smooth operation. - Move the handlebar to the straight-ahead position.
 Turn the throttle grip back and forth slightly and determine the play in throttle cable (A).